InfosecOTB/td-ai-modeler-plugin/README.md

 - **Detailed Logs**: Timestamped logs in `./output/logs/` directory
 - **Error Reporting**: Specific details about missing elements and invalid IDs
 - **Coverage Metrics**: Percentage of in-scope elements with generated threats

+### Validation Notes
+- Trust boundary boxes and curves are excluded from validation
+- Missing elements are informational, not errors
+- Invalid IDs (out of scope) are warnings, not errors
+- Only completely different IDs are validation errors

 Validation runs automatically during threat generation and creates detailed logs in the `./output/logs/` directory.